Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_in_Pipelines.md

 **Notes:**

-1- Newly added, or deleted secrets to the vault are automatically reflected in created task variablesif you chose '*' in secret filter field in task setup.
+1- Newly added, or deleted secrets to the vault are automatically reflected in created task variables if you chose '*' in secret filter field in task setup.

 References: